-Herman Cain dead after battle with coronavirus
+Former GOP presidential candidate Herman Cain dies at 74 from coronavirus complications

 Cain, 74, first went to an Atlanta hospital for treatment on July 1

-Herman Cain, the former Republican presidential candidate and affable business magnate, died Thursday after being hospitalized for coronavirus, according to reports.
+Herman Cain, the former Republican presidential candidate and affable business magnate, died Thursday after being hospitalized for coronavirus.

 Cain, 74, first went to an Atlanta hospital for treatment on July 1, his staff had said.